AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 Maybe you have heard the name.
 I can tell he is either very smart or completely insane.
 Or both.

 If you have not heard of him, I strongly consider checking him out.
 I love his points about pursuing happiness over immense wealth.
+I do not belive the perfect job exists, and I know for a fact there is not such thing as easy money, but there are options.

 His advice for people in their twenties is to take more risks while you can and figure out who you are because you only get to do that a few times in your life.